 But the size means you get the twin front-facing BoomSound speakers, making this a great device for those who love music or want to watch movies or play games without headphones.
 The battery is impressive too, with the 3300mAh cell getting you through a day with ease, although you can't change it as it's sealed into the body.

 However, the HTC One max isn't as powerful as some of its rivals, despite being one of the newest, running on the older Qualcomm Snapdragon 600 processor with 2GB of RAM, the same as the HTC One launched much earlier in the year.
-Unfortunately, the HTC One max comes at a premium price of £599, so it's as expensive as other, more powerful devices already out there.
+Unfortunately, the HTC One max arrives at a premium price point too, making it just as expensive as other more powerful devices already out there.